China Association for Science and Technology: History

+On June 29, 2002, the 28th Session of the Standing Committee of the Ninth National People's Congress adopted the Law of the People's Republic of China on Popularization of Science and Technology (中华人民共和国科学技术普及法).
+According to Chinese sources, it is the world's only national legislation that explicitly elevates the popularization of scientific knowledge to the level of a national strategy.
+The law authorizes the science and technology administrative department of the State Council to formulate nationwide science popularization plans, provide policy guidance, conduct supervision and inspections, and implement tax incentives for science popularization activities in accordance with the law.
+The China Association for Science and Technology serves as the principal organization responsible for implementing these initiatives.

+On August 31, 2020, in accordance with the Implementation Opinions on Comprehensively Advancing the Reform to Separate Industry Associations and Chambers of Commerce from Administrative Agencies (关于全面推开行业协会商会与行政机关脱钩改革的实施意见, Fa Gai Ti Gai [2019] No. 1063) issued by the National Development and Reform Commission, seven industry associations formerly supervised by CAST—including the China Industrial Design Association, the Chinese Mental Health Association, the China Fire Protection Association, the China Fashion Color Association, the China Scientific Exploration Association, the China Association for the Promotion of International Economic and Technical Cooperation, and the China Association for Standardization—were separated from CAST.
+These organizations were thereafter registered directly in accordance with the law, began operating independently, had their administrative functions removed, and no longer required a supervisory government authority.
+Direct government appropriations were also discontinued, with future support provided through mechanisms such as government procurement of services.

+In terms of its political status, CAST is directly led by the Secretariat of the Chinese Communist Party and has a Leading Party Members Group headed by a Secretary of the Leading Party Members Group.

 Technology transfer

 In December 2003, CAST established the Help Our Motherland through Elite Intellectual Resources from Overseas Program (HOME, also known as "Haizhi") in concert with the Organization Department of the Chinese Communist Party and the Ministry of Human Resources and Social Security.
 The goal of HOME has been to recruit overseas science and technology talent for technology transfer purposes.
 Since 2014, CAST has established a series of "offshore entrepreneurial bases" in multiple countries that have been described as a "hub-and-spoke model where a base in China incubates and commercializes innovative ideas sourced from a network of offshore innovation centers in foreign countries."

 United States

 In the United States, CAST has maintained relations with the similarly named Chinese Association for Science and Technology (CAST-USA, 中国旅美科技协会), a non-profit organization established in 1992 with chapters in multiple U.S. states.
 The China International Culture Exchange Center, a front organization for the Ministry of State Security, has been a long-time working partner with CAST for its exchange programs.
 CAST-USA also collaborates with the Ministry of Commerce's "offshore innovation bases."